perfectspr/llm-leaderboard/results/openchat.md

 2

 ### Received Answer
 You started with 2 apples and bought 2 more, so you had a total of 2 + 2 = 4 apples.
-You used 2 apples to make the pie and ate half of it, which means you ate 1/2 * 2 = 1 apple from the pie.
+You baked a pie with 2 of the apples, so you used 2 apples for the pie.
+After eating half of the pie, you still have half of the pie left, which is equal to 1/2 of the pie.
+Since each pie is made with 2 apples, half of the pie contains 1/2 * 2 = 1 apple.
+Therefore, after eating half of the pie, you still have 1 apple left.
-So, you now have 4 - 2 (used for pie) - 1 (eaten) = 1 apple left.
 ***
 ### Reasoning 2
 I went to the market and bought 10 apples.
 I gave 2 apples to the neighbor and 2 to the repairman.
 I then went and bought 5 more apples and ate 1.
 I also gave 3 bananas to my brother.
 How many apples did I remain with?